lineality/definition_behavior_studies/README.md

 Even given all the technology in 2024, with the caveat that you can't use an expensive subscription service to make the problem go away (which may resemble a similar clear-web deep-web problem as well as simply cost)

 ### Three Questions on Collaboration Tools.
-1. Timeline: Could Agile-Khaneman-Decision tools have been built in the 1960's?
-2. Features: What User-Features/Functionalities are needed for a project to use best-practice satisfying the standards of (if not using all methods of) Agile Agile-Khaneman-Tversky-Decision Project-Product Management?
+1. Features: What User-Features/Functionalities are needed for a project to use best-practice satisfying the standards of (if not using all methods of) Agile Agile-Khaneman-Tversky-Decision Project-Product Management?
-3. Tools: What tools are needed to effect what features?
+2. Tools: What tools are needed to affect what features?
 (E.g. In 2024 what if any tools could a non-clearweb business/ngo/institution/municipality/etc. use to effect
 Administration and productivity tools Agile Agile-Kahneman-Tversky-Decision best practice Project-Product Management?
 [GGA answer: None that I know of in 2024])
+3. Timeline: Could Agile-Khaneman-Decision tools for project management have been built in the 1960's?

 Active Learning Project/Activity 12:
 ### Three Questions on Collaboration Tools.